How Should You Protect Your Screed?

 I’m Andy Parkin, Managing Director of the Multi-Award Winning Speed Screed.
-I’m here to talk about screed protection.
+I’m here to talk about how should you protect your screed.

 Screed is a necessary material for construction and plays a major part in the process.
 Its use as preparation for flooring makes it essential since it levels the floor and provides the perfect surface for any floor covering that might be applied above it.